South Africa national rugby sevens team: Current squad

-The following players featured in the 2018–19 World Rugby Sevens Series:
+The following players have been selected to represent South Africa during the 2024–25 SVNS tournament beginning in November 2024.

+Note: Caps reflect the total number of SVNS events competed in as of the 2025 USA Sevens.

+Records and statistics

 Previous squads

 The previous South African Sevens squads are as follows:

 Player records

 The following tables show the leading career South Africa players based on statistics from the World Rugby Sevens Series.
 Players in bold are still active.

+Award winners

+The following South Africa Sevens players have been recognised at the World Rugby Awards since 2004: